 |team = Bears and season = 2017|

-Kickoff Returns Parameters: average kickoff return, kickoff return touchdowns, kickoff returns, longest kickoff return, name
+Kickoff Returns Parameters: average kickoff return, average kickoff return yards, kickoff return touchdowns, kickoff returns, longest kickoff return, name

 Kicking Parameters: field goals, field goals attempted, kicking extra points, kicking extra points attempted, longest field goal, name

 Fumbles Parameters: fumble yards, fumbles, fumbles lost, fumbles recovered, name

 Passing Parameters: completions, interceptions thrown, name, passes, passing conversions, passing touchdowns, passing yards

 Rushing Parameters: fumbles, fumbles lost, longest rush, name, rushes, rushing conversions, rushing touchdowns, rushing yards